flaturtha/64-testaments/madness-of-krill/madness_v2.md

 *Or would she?* asked a voice.

-In the darkness, I didn’t see the steps and nearly fell but instead crashed into a short wall with a iron railing.
+In the darkness, I didn’t see the steps and stumbled.
+I crashed into a short wall with a iron railing.
 I dangled over it and looked into the dark water of the Thames.

 That’s when I noticed the rain had stopped.
 I was soaked, shivering.
 I had to find shelter.
 Find a way to sort out the truth from the lies.